 You can't get PDT for cancers that go deep into your skin because the light can't reach that far.
 It's mainly used for cancer that covers a large section of skin or that's clustered in one area.

-PDT tends to work just as well as other treatments like surgery and radiation, but there are no long-term side effects, and it doesn't leave a scar.
+PDT tends to work just as well as other treatments like surgery and radiation, but there are usually no long-term side effects, and it doesn't leave a scar.

 Your doctor might suggest other treatments based on the type of skin cancer you have, whether it continues to happen , and your overall health.
 These could include less common treatments, non-FDA-approved procedures, or even clinical trials.
 Talk to your doctor about your specific goals and concerns.